paulcull/asa-swim-time-converter/README.md

 ## Acknowledgments

-* The excellant documentation on the method [here](https://www.swimmingresults.org/downloads/equivalent-time-share/algorithm.php) made this all possible
+* The excellent documentation on the method [here](https://www.swimmingresults.org/downloads/equivalent-time-share/algorithm.php) made this all possible
+* The very reusable git documents from [PurpleBooth](https://gist.github.com/PurpleBooth/109311bb0361f32d87a2)